 Many people have chosen to take up the challenge of more closely aligning their purchases with their values.
 However the present global system of food production reliant on long distance transportation, chemicals in production and storage means that the real answers are beyond the supermarket and industrial food system.
 For some time people have been seeking a resource to allow them to choose better alternatives that cut out the middle men and reconnects people with the producers of their food.

-The Ethical Consumer Group, set up to help facilitate more sustainable purchasing practices for the everyday consumer, produce an annual pocket guide, Shop Ethical!
-Smartphone app, and website.
+The Ethical Consumer Group, set up to help facilitate more sustainable purchasing practices for the everyday consumer, produce the Shop Ethical! pocket guide, phone app, and website.
 These focus on the companies behind common brands and the social and environmental track record of these companies.

 Sustainable Table uses food as an entree to explore sustainability issues.
 Their publication, The Sustainable Table cookbook, is a collection of recipes and stories of people who are reducing their impact on the environment by altering their food choices.

-The Sustainable Living Foundation run the annual Sustainable Living Festival, held at Melbourne’s Federation Square each February, which aims to inspire and empower everyday Australians to accelerate the uptake of sustainable living.
+The Sustainable Living Foundation run the annual Sustainable Living Festival, held at Melbourne’s Federation Square each February, and now nationally, which aims to inspire and empower everyday Australians to accelerate the uptake of sustainable living.

 The working group for Local Harvest is made up of members whose own networks reflect various aspects of the project.
 Groups represented include: